bparanj/Essential-TDD/en/18-calculator/18-calculator.markdown

-# Calculator #
+# String Calculator #

 ## Objectives ##

 - Triangulate to solve the problem
 - Experiment to learn and explore possible solution
 - Refactoring when there is no duplication to write intent revealing code
-- Simplifying method signatures
+- Simplifying method signature

 ### String Calculator ###